Violin Concerto (Stravinsky): Ballet

 The concerto was choreographed by George Balanchine as Balustrade in 1941.
 It premiered on January 22, 1941, with Colonel de Basil's company Original Ballet Russe.
-In 1972 Balanchine created a new ballet to the music, entitled Violin Concerto and had since been retitled Stravinsky Violin Concerto.
+In 1972 Balanchine created a new ballet to the music, entitled Violin Concerto and since retitled Stravinsky Violin Concerto.
 It was premiered in 1972 by the New York City Ballet at the New York State Theatre as part of the Stravinsky Festival.